AckerlyXu/heima/articles/virtual-machines/windows/chef-automation.md

 As you can see, I got creative with my HTML code.

-Don't forget we can also connect through an RDP session from the Azure Classic Management Portal via port 3389.
+Don't forget we can also connect through an RDP session from the Azure portal via port 3389.

 I hope this has been helpful!
 Go  and start your infrastructure as code journey with Azure today!